How Long Does It Take To Climb Kilimanjaro ⛰️

 Kilimanjaro, with its lush forests, glowing glaciers, mysterious presence, and beautiful straddling landscape is a magnificent mountain.
 Home to three volcanoes, it towers over the surrounding landscape in East Africa and beckons explorers the world over for the adventure of a lifetime.
 If you’re wondering: how long it takes to climb Kilimanjaro, I explain the duration on the various treks below.

 I was fortunate enough to experience the glory of this mountain during my summit attempt a couple years back.

 Kilimanjaro marked a definite turning point in my life.

-Climbing Kilimanjaro is a venturesome experience.
+Climbing Kilimanjaro mountain is a venturesome experience.
 It may very well be the most physically demanding thing you ever do, but also one of the most rewarding.